Analysis | An only-red-states America probably isn’t one Trump would actually like

 $0.76

 Then, of course, there are the cultural amenities.
-Extract blue states and you lose 42 percent of NHL teams, 43 percent of NBA teams, 44 percent of NFL teams and fully half of Major League Baseball teams — including Trump’s favorite, the New York Yankees.
+Extract blue states, and you lose 42 percent of NHL teams, 43 percent of NBA teams, 44 percent of NFL teams and fully half of Major League Baseball teams — including Trump’s favorite, the New York Yankees.

 That’s his favorite team because Trump was, until recently, a New Yorker.
 But if you take the blue states out of America, suddenly a broad range of Trump-branded properties are excluded from the America Trump wants to lead.
 Trump Tower?
 No longer American.
 His hotel in D.C.?
 Out.
 His hotel in Vegas or his club in Bedminster, N.J.?
 Now foreign territory.

-To put this in terms that will be immediately appreciable to Trump, 159 of the 276 visits he’s made to Trump-branded properties since being inaugurated will suddenly have meant travel outside the United States.
-Fully 155 of the 242 rounds of golf he’s played at Trump-branded properties will have meant leaving the comfortable confines of Red America and venturing into those fearsome blue states, with their immigrants and high per-capita GDP and Trump Organization properties.
+To put this in terms that will be immediately appreciable to Trump, 159 of the 276 visits he has made to Trump-branded properties since being inaugurated will suddenly have meant travel outside the United States.
+Fully 155 of the 242 rounds of golf he has played at Trump-branded properties will have meant leaving the comfortable confines of Red America and venturing into those fearsome blue states, with their immigrants and high per-capita GDP and Trump Organization properties.

-Oh, we’d also need to find a new place to put the White House.
+Oh, we would also need to find a new place to put the White House.

 Data sources: Census Bureau, Bureau of Labor Statistics, Bureau of Economic Analysis, Rockefeller Institute of Government and Kaiser Family Foundation.